KATT/react-server-action-useActionState-useFormState-issues/README.md

 -   `<form>`'s should clear after submission in JS
 -   `payload` is always `null` in the client, will be more highlighted when form clears in JS as well
 -   `payload` isn't tied to a specific action at the moment - `useAction(x)` shouldn't return payload of `useAction(y)`
+-   this is a hack, there's probably more

 ### Play with it